jgthms/juketube/README.md

 * browse to YouTube
 * search for a video
 * open and instantly pause it (to preload it)
-* wait for the previous video to stop
+* wait for the current video to stop
-* launch their video
+* launch the new video

 Several problems arise from this process: